 “The mission of the Redbank Valley School District community is to instill the knowledge, attitudes, and skills needed for each student to achieve at his or her highest potential while providing a safe, disciplined, and inviting environment.”

 Following a 1986 tornado, which caused a great deal of damage to Madison Elementary, the building was closed.
 Porter Township was also closed in a reorganization plan, which spurred other building renovations and additions to accommodate the school closings.
 Several renovation projects continued for the next 10 years.
-In 1996 the high school was being renovated and added to when Redbank Creek over flowed its banks.
-July 19, 1996 is now a date the entire community will remember.
-Approximately 4 feet of water filled the high school classrooms and hallways leaving mud and destruction.
+In 1996, the high school was being renovated and added to when Redbank Creek overflowed its banks.
+July 19, 1996. is now a date the entire community will remember.
+Approximately 4 feet of water filled the high school classrooms and hallways, leaving mud and destruction in its wake.
 The high school was repaired as the town recovered and moved forward.
 Then, in 2011, Mahoning Township was also closed as the district reorganized once again into the tight-knit group of schools that it is today.

 The 1996 flood took its toll on the town, school district, and the community.
-This unfortunate experience along with the tornado and the historic development of the school district has made it and the community strong.
-Today the school district continues to maintain and improve the district’s 3 facilities and education programs.
+This unfortunate experience, along with the tornado and the historic development of the school district, has made Redbank Valley and the community strong.
+Today, the school district continues to maintain and improve the district’s three facilities and education programs.
 Along with the maintenance and improvements, technology has become an integral part of the district’s operation and education programming.

 Redbank Valley School District is located in the rolling hills of rural northwest Pennsylvania along the Redbank Creek.
-Redbank Valley, and specifically New Bethlehem, is approximately one hour north of Pittsburgh on Route 28, 15 miles southeast of Route 80, exit 9 at Clarion, Route 66 and 17 miles southwest of Route 80, Exit 13 at Brookville, on Route 28.
+Redbank Valley, and specifically New Bethlehem, is approximately an hour and a half north of Pittsburgh on Route 28; 15 miles southeast of U.S. Route 80, exit 64 at Clarion, via State Route 66; and 17 miles southwest of U.S. Route 80, Exit 78 at Brookville, via State Route 28.
 This area is a primary north-south corridor for travelers.

 Recreation and Activities

 The rural setting in the Allegheny Plateau offers a number of recreational activities within a radius of one-hour driving time.
 Hunting, fishing, sightseeing, and other outdoor activities are available at Cook Forest, Allegheny National Forest, Mahoning Lake, Crooked Creek Park and Lake, Clarion River, Allegheny River, Moraine State Park and Lake, and Tionesta Lake.
-The large amount of wooded and open field areas present a natural scenic beauty for special activities such as the very popular Clarion Autumn Leaf Festival held in October.
-In September, New Bethlehem celebrates the Peanut Butter Festival.
+The large amount of wooded and open field areas present a natural scenic beauty for special activities, such as the very popular Autumn Leaf Festival held in Clarion each October.
+In September, New Bethlehem holds its annual Peanut Butter Festival.
 The Clarion County Fair is also held in July at the Redbank Valley Municipal Park.